About Our Levels

 - Playing through the progression using only arpeggios of the chords.

-Our L2 treatment of Hesitation Blues is a good piece to use for this level assessment.
-The difficulty of the second solo is fairly representative (if anything, a little on the simple side) and the song covers a lot of theoretical ground.
-So if you can play the arrangement without much difficulty, do the theory exercises, and outline the song's progression in arpeggios, you are probably ready to join a level 3 class.
+The arrangement of Hesitation Blues provided below (which under our current level breakdown would be considered L3, formerly L2) is a good piece to use for this level assessment.
+The difficulty of the second solo is fairly representative and the song covers a lot of theoretical ground.
+So if you can play the arrangement without much difficulty, do the theory exercises, and outline the song's progression in arpeggios, then you are probably ready to join a level 4 class.
 If you would like to give it a try, download the written and recorded material for that song (below) and be prepared to demonstrate each of these skills before registering.
-(If you'd like more guidance on any of them, just get in touch with your local CG instructor.)

 |